Corridos tumbados

 Corridos tumbados (/es/), also known as trap corridos, is a subgenre of regional Mexican music, specifically of a corrido, with musical elements of a narcocorrido and rap music.
-Its style originated in the late-2010s; starting in 2020, it was popularized by Mexican musician Natanael Cano.
-The subgenre later received international recognition through songs released by Mexican musician Peso Pluma, as well as other artists such as Junior H and musical groups such as Fuerza Regida.
+Its style originated in the late 2010s, later popularized by Mexican musician Natanael Cano.

+The subgenre later received international recognition through songs released by Mexican musician Peso Pluma, as well as other artists such as Junior H, Gabito Ballesteros, and Fuerza Regida.

-Origins and Development
+Origins

-Corridos tumbados emerged in northwestern Mexico and the southwestern United States, particularly in states like Sinaloa, Sonora, and Jalisco, as well as among Mexican-American communities in Los Angeles.
+Corridos tumbados emerged in northwestern Mexico and the southwestern United States, particularly in Sinaloa, Sonora, and Jalisco, as well as among Mexican-American communities in the United States.
 While drawing from the narrative tradition of classic corridos—songs that once glorified revolutionaries and rural outlaws—this new wave modernized the sound by integrating urban beats, trap flows, auto-tuned vocals, and streetwise lyricism.

 The genre name was first popularized by Natanael Cano, who released his 2019 breakout album titled Corridos Tumbados, effectively branding the hybrid style and giving the genre its namesake.
-The term “Tumbado” can roughly translate to “laid-back”, a reference to the often downtempo and more relaxed tone of music.
+The term “tumbado” can roughly translate to “laid-back”.
 However, in a broader musical sense, “tumbado” operates similarly to the term alternative in genres like rock or R&B, signaling a departure from traditional styles in favor of experimental or unconventional driven variations.

 A pivotal institution in the genre’s rise was Rancho Humilde, an independent Los Angeles-based record label founded by Jimmy Humilde.
-The label signed foundational artists such as Cano, Fuerza Regida, Junior H, and Ovi, and helped craft a sound and image that blended corrido authenticity with trap-era aesthetics.
+The label signed artists such as Cano, Fuerza Regida, Junior H, and Ovi, and helped craft a sound and image that blended corridos with trap-era aesthetics.
 Rancho Humilde also played a central role in promoting corridos tumbados through digital platforms and social media, enabling the genre to grow virally.